 Sandblasting is an extremely useful procedure in a broad array of applications and industries.
-Whether a material needs to be cleaned, deburred, prepped for powder-coating, de-rusted, shot-peened or otherwise just have its paint removed, sandblasting is the process for the job.
+Whether a material needs to undergo cleaning, deburring, prepping for powder-coating, de-rusting, shot-peening or just paint removal, the sandblasting process is right for the job.

 These devices are useful in the auto industry, in ship and rail yards and in a range of industrial applications.
-Certain degrees of skill and safety training are required to effectively operate a sandblaster, depending on your intended application.
+Your intended application may require certain degrees of skill and safety training to effectively operate the sandblaster.

-When a surface is coated in grease, paint or another undesired veneer, a sandblaster can completely remove the residue and restore the item to its original condition.
+When a surface has a coating of grease, paint or another undesired veneer, a sandblaster can completely remove the residue and restore the item to its original condition.
 When machining leaves sharp burrs on an object, sandblasters can smooth it until it is safe to handle.
-Shot-peening is another useful application in which a metal is subjected to a barrage of small but powerful impacts — think of what a ball-peen hammer does — in order to make it more malleable.
+Shot-peening is another useful application in which a metal undergoes a barrage of small but powerful impacts — think of what a ball-peen hammer does — in order to make it more malleable.
 This gives the surface of the metal a compressive, plastic quality that is less likely to develop tiny micro-fractures.

 Let’s look at how sandblasters work as well as the different sandblasting media types.

 How Sandblasting Media Works

 What is sandblasting and how does it work?

 It all starts with two components: the blast pot and the pressurized air intake.
 The blast pot is a large container that holds the blast media, whether it is glass beads, corn cob, steel shot, plastic or other abrasive blasting media.
 It funnels the media downward through a set of valves that allow you to control the amount entering the system.